lsmanoel/BasicOfPython/README.md

 # BasicOfPython
-Basic Of You Need Know About Python
+Basic that We Need Know About Python